 - If you’re wondering how much is the current annual revenue of Amazon’s B2B marketplace, we got a number for you: a whopping $35 billion. - Marketplace Pulse

-Amazon will charge $1 for returns that go through UPS
+Amazon will start charging $1 for returns that go through UPS

 Returns have always been a headache for most sellers.
 Not only will they stain your reputation, they’ll also mess up your inventory.